-Why we love it: It doesn’t take a lot of effort to polish your skin with this vegetarian, gluten-free scrub, thanks to the Dead Sea salt granules and nourishing oil blend.
+Why we love it: It doesn’t take a lot of effort to polish your skin with this vegan, gluten-free scrub, thanks to the Dead Sea salt granules and nourishing oil blend.
 The ginger scent is really pleasant, and you can pair this scrub with Origins’ other ginger products.

 What you need to know: Make sure to stir this scrub before applying or you’ll get more oil than salt.
 Be careful as the oils can make your shower slippery.